The Godfather Part II poster

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Godfather Part II against these established plot points, we can identify how Francis Ford Coppola utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Godfather Part II within the crime genre.

 Francis Ford Coppola's Structural Approach